 When financial strain sets in, whether it’s caused by a global pandemic or something else, your credit score can suffer.
-For example, paying bills late, running up high balances or opening several credit cards in a short time period because you’re short on cash can all cost you credit score points.
+Paying bills late, running up high balances, opening several credit cards in a short time period because you’re short on cash can — all can cost you credit score points.
 If you’ve ever felt anxious because of the state of your financial situation, you know the impact carrying debt can have on your mental health.

 Not being able to borrow money when needed can add to financial stress or lead to money decisions that make bad credit even worse.
-Understanding the link between financial health and mental health matters when trying to improve both.
+It helps to understand the link between financial health and mental health when trying to improve both.

 If you’re trying to get ahead financially, bad credit can be a barrier to reaching your goals.
 That can harm your mental health if it causes you to feel hopeless about your financial situation.

 There’s also a link between debt and mental health.
-According to the Money and Mental Health Policy Institute, 46 percent of people who have debt problems also have mental health problems.
-And 86 percent of people who experienced mental health problems said those were made worse by their financial situation.
+Some 46 percent of people who have debt problems also have mental health problems, according to the Money and Mental Health Policy Institute, and 86 percent of people who experienced mental health problems said those were made worse by their financial situation.

 “If you believe what you’re buying is going to make you feel better, it’s more likely that you’ll prioritize the spending or incurred debt,” says Aja Evans, a New York City-based licensed mental health counselor.
 Learning to develop healthy coping skills that aren’t reliant on spending money could help to reduce the risk of going into debt.

-According to the Kaiser Family Foundation, 4 in 10 American adults experienced anxiety or depression during the pandemic.
-That’s up from the 1 in 10 Americans who reported anxiety or depression in 2019.
+According to the Kaiser Family Foundation, 4 in 10 American adults experienced anxiety or depression during the pandemic, up from 1 in 10 Americans in 2019.
+What’s behind the increase?

 Part of the issue is fear and stress over the virus itself and what getting sick might mean.
 But isolation, job losses and the financial fallout from being out of work are also affecting Americans’ mental health.